-- a) The 80-and-over age group, in which the largest number of people requiring care are found, will treble in size between 1998 and 2050, from 3.0 to 9.9 million, as the large cohorts born in the 1960s reach their old age. - b) The number of men over 80 is at present considerably less than the number of women due to wartime losses (0.8 million men vs. 2.2 million women).
-In future, the number of men in this age group will return to normal, growing to 3.9 million in 2050 while the number of women increases to 6.0 million.

-- c) The demographic senior citizens' care index for over-80s (relative to 100 people in the 40-60 age group) is set to quadruple from 12.6 in 1998 to 55.0 in 2050.
-In other words, one person in every two aged 40-60 will be "matched" by a person of 80 or over with the much higher likelihood of requiring care.
-The increase among men will be more marked than among women. - d) The care index relating the number of people over 90 to 100 aged 50-70 was 2.3 in 1998; this is projected to grow to 10.8 in 2050, and by a factor of six to 14.1 in 2059. - e) The further life expectancy of people who have already reached 70, 80 or 90 has increased much more strongly in recent decades than the further life expectancy of younger people, where marked advances had already occurred some years ago.
-This trend will continue in the 21st Century.
-The number of people in the German population aged 100 and over a significant figure from the care point of view was estimated at 11,000 in 1998, but is set to increase to 70,000 by 2050 and to peak at 115,000 in 2067 (Figures 13 and 14).
+- (a) Age group 80 years or over, in which the largest number of people requiring care are found, will treble in size between 1998 and 2050, from 3.0 million to 9.9 million, as the large cohorts born in the 1960s reach their old age: - (b) The number of men over age 80 is at present considerably smaller than the number of women over age 80, owing to wartime losses (0.8 million men versus 2.2 million women).
+In future, the number of men in this age group will return to normal, growing to 3.9 million in 2050, while the number of women increases to 6.0 million: - (c) The demographic senior citizens' care index for persons aged 80 years or over (relative to 100 people in age group 40-60) is set to quadruple from 12.6 in 1998 to 55.0 in 2050.
+In other words, one person in every two aged 40-60 years will be "matched" by a person aged 80 years or over with the much higher likelihood of requiring care.
+The increase among men will be more marked than among women; - (d) The care index relating the number of people aged 90 years or over to 100 persons aged 50-70 years was 2.3 in 1998; this is projected to grow to 10.8 in 2050, and, by a factor of six, to 14.1 in 2059; - (e) The further life expectancy of people who have already reached age 70, 80 or 90 has increased much more significantly in recent decades than the further life expectancy of younger people, where marked advances already occurred some years ago.
+This trend will continue in the twenty-first century.
+The number of people in the German population aged 100 or over-a significant figure from the care point of view-was estimated at 11,000 in 1998, but is set to increase to 70,000 by 2050 and to peak at 115,000 in 2067 (figures XIV and XV).

 The care index applied above measures only the direct, demographically determined increase in the cost burden for long-term care associated with the shift in the population's age profile.
 However, another demographically induced set of costs involving a slightly less direct route flows from the dramatic increase in the number of people who remain childless throughout their lives.
 In younger generations, one woman in three now lives her life without having children.
 The upward trend is a continuing one.
-By far the major part of care for the elderly is still provided by members of their family and those members' children.
-In future, the number of people requiring care who are childless and have to obtain their care outside the family will increase especially strongly.
-This raises a problem in that the principle of equity in relation to contributions paid will be breached unless contribution rates somehow take account of how many descendants people have and what part they will play in providing care.
+By far, the major part of care for the elderly is still provided by members of their family and those members' children.
+In future, the number of people requiring care who are childless and